Lost Your Biggest Client (50%+ of Revenue): The 48-Hour Stabilization and 60-Day Recovery Protocol

 After 48 hours, you’ll have remaining revenue secured, expenses adjusted, and recovery momentum started.

-Hour 1-4: Remaining Client Security
+Hour 1–4: Secure Remaining Client Contracts After a 40–50% Revenue Hit

 Call every remaining client (2–3 hours)